Herbert Lom

-Herbert Charles Angelo Kuchačevič ze Schluderpacheru (11 September 1917 – 27 September 2012), known professionally as Herbert Lom ([ɦɛrbɛrt lom]), was a Czech-British actor who moved to the United Kingdom in 1939.
-In a career lasting more than 60 years, he generally appeared in character roles, often portraying criminals or suave villains in his younger years, and professional men as he aged.
-Highly versatile, he proved a skilled comic actor in The Pink Panther franchise, as Chief Inspector Dreyfus.
+Herbert Charles Angelo Kuchačevič ze Schluderpacheru (11 September 1917 – 27 September 2012), known professionally as Herbert Lom ([ɦɛrbɛrt lom]), was a Czech-British actor with a career spanning over 60 years.
+His cool demeanour and precise, elegant elocution saw him cast as criminals or suave villains in his younger years, and professional men and nobles as he aged.
+Highly versatile, he also played the beleaguered Chief Inspector Charles Dreyfus in seven Pink Panther films.